-The spike stitch, also sometimes referred to as the blanket stitch, it an easy crochet edging that is takes your project up a notch.
-While it most commonly used on blankets, you can use spike stitch edgings on just about anything – it would look adorable worked along the edges of a crochet baby sweater pattern!
-In this video, Corrina Ferguson demonstrates the basics of how to work a spike stitch edging.
+The spike stitch, also sometimes referred to as the blanket stitch, is an easy crochet edging that takes your project up a notch.
+While it is most commonly used on blankets, you can use spike stitch edgings on just about anything.
+For example, it would look adorable worked along the edges of a crocheted baby sweater!
+In this video, Corrina Ferguson demonstrates the basics of spike stitch edging.

 The spike stitch is a single crochet stitch that has been elongated by working further down into the fabric to create a long stitch.
 For the video, Corrina is working the spike stitch two rows down (or two stitches in on the sides), every third stitch all the way around the piece.